Charles Lindbergh: Death

 Lindbergh spent his last years on Maui in his small, rustic seaside home.
 In 1972, he became sick with cancer and ultimately died of lymphoma on the morning of August 26, 1974, at age 72.
-After his cancer diagnosis, Lindbergh had "sketched a simple design for his grave and coffin," helping to design his grave in the "traditional Hawaiian style."
-Following “a series of radiation treatments, he spent several months in Maui recuperating,” and also made a 26‐day stay in the Columbia‐Presbyterian Medical Center in New York, but with little improvement.
-After he realized the treatment would not save him, he decided to leave Columbia hospital and made a final return to Kipahulu with his wife Anne, flying to Honolulu on August 17 and then traveling to Maui by small plane, dying a week later.
-He was buried on the grounds of the Palapala Ho'omau Church in Kipahulu, Maui, a Congregational church first established in 1864, which fell into disuse in the 1940s and was restored beginning in 1964 by Samuel F. Pryor Jr., whose family cooperated with the Lindbergh family to set up an endowment for the upkeep of the property.
+After his cancer diagnosis, Lindbergh "sketched a simple design for his grave and coffin." helping to design his grave in the "traditional Hawaiian style."
+Following "a series of radiation treatments, he spent several months in Maui recuperating", and also made a 26-day stay in the Columbia-Presbyterian Medical Center in New York, but with little improvement.

+After he realized the treatment would not save him, he decided to leave the hospital in New York and returned to Kipahulu with his wife Anne, flying to Honolulu on August 17 and then traveling to Maui by small plane, dying a week later.
+He was buried on the grounds of the Palapala Ho'omau Church in Kipahulu, Maui, a Congregational church first established in 1864, which fell into disuse in the 1940s and was restored beginning in 1964 by Samuel F. Pryor Jr., whose family cooperated with the Lindbergh family to create an endowment for the upkeep of the property.
 Lindbergh took part in the church restoration with his old friend Pryor, and both men agreed to make their final resting place in the small cemetery they cleared.
-Lindbergh was buried eight hours after he died in a eucalyptus casket, and was laid to rest in "simple work clothes."
-For his funeral service he chose readings from the Bible and Native American poetry, among other selections.

 On the evening of August 26, President Gerald Ford made a tribute to Lindbergh, saying that the courage and daring of his Atlantic flight would never be forgotten, describing him as a selfless, sincere man, and stating: "For a generation of Americans, and for millions of other people around the world, the 'Lone Eagle' represented all that was best in our country."
-His epitaph, on a simple stone following the words "Charles A. Lindbergh Born Michigan 1902 Died Maui 1974", quotes : "If I take the wings of the morning, and dwell in the uttermost parts of the sea ...
-C.A.L."